MIRI Detector Subarrays

 SLITLESSPRISM416 × 7252910.159 sSlitless spectrum

-† Frame times are calculated for FASTR1 mode only.
-SLOWR1 mode readout is only available for the FULL array.
+Group times are calculated for FASTR1 mode only.
+SLOWR1 and FASTGRPAVG8 readout will only be available for the FULL array.

 References